-delivered in accordance with Article 31 of the Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice concerning certain provisions of Norwegian law governing access of transport operators to the market for taxi services and their compliance with Article 31(1) of the EEA
+Subject: Letter of formal notice to Norway concerning certain provisions governing access of transport operators to the market for taxi services and their compliance with Article 31(1) of the EEA

-1 Background
+1 Introduction

-By letter dated 6 March 2014 (Doc No 700930), the EFTA Surveillance Authority ("the Authority") informed the Norwegian Government that it had received a complaint against Norway concerning rules unduly restricting access to the taxi services market in Oslo.
-The complainant argues that the system currently in place in the Oslo municipality to regulate the access of new entrants to the taxi service market is in conflict with EEA law.
+By letter dated 6 March 2014 (Doc No 700930), the EFTA Surveillance Authority ("the Authority") informed the Norwegian Government that it had received a complaint concerning rules limiting access to the taxi services market in Oslo.
+The complainant alleges that the system currently in place in the Oslo municipality to regulate the access of new entrants to the taxi service market is in conflict with EEA law.

-After having examined the complaint and having thus issued a letter of formal notice, the Authority still considers that the Norwegian national measures regulating the access to the market for the provision of taxi services constitute a restriction on the freedom of establishment.
+In this letter of formal notice, the Authority considers that the Norwegian national measures on access to the market for the provision of taxi services constitute a restriction on the freedom of establishment.
 The restriction is not justified.